NeilLXia/Eventure/README.md

 # Tabisho

+AirBnB trips meets Facebook.
 This project is a trip-planning application that allows users to manage attendees and trip-details.

 ## Author